 We understand that every mole or vole infestation requires a unique treatment approach to ensure elimination - that is why we always begin treatment with a detailed inspection of your property.
 Your mole/vole control program will then be customized to address the specific infestation your home is facing.

 To create an effective treatment plan, it is important to know if you are dealing with moles or voles.
-Although they are often confused, these are two completely different pests which both require different targeted treatment.
+Although they are often confused, these are two completely different pests that both require different targeted treatment.
 For starters, moles are meat eaters and feed on insects and earthworms.
 Voles are vegetarians and feed on the roots and stems of plants.

 - Moles do not hibernate and eat and tunnel all year.